lloydlowUOA/public_notes/markdown_cheatsheet/showing_what_markdown_can_do.md

 be useful to someone who is starting new in bioinformatics.
 Do note that my work area is in the sequencing space so it will be different to someone working in say the proteomics space.

-After you open the Mac and follow the instruction to get touch ID, Apple ID etc set up, you'll be ready for something deeper that I'll describe below.
+After you open the Mac and follow the instructions to get touch ID, Apple ID etc set up, you'll be ready for something deeper that I'll describe below.
 When setting up, basic things you'll need is email and if you collaborate with people who use Microsoft, then you will need at least Microsoft Word.
 For email, under `System Preferences > Internet Accounts`, you'll